Certified USDA BioBased insecticide, eco-friendly product, the efficacy of which is backed by scientific research studies.

 USDA IR4 PHP Program field-testing showed this product to be the only natural product that kills bed bugs with near 100% efficacy.
 Kills bed bug adults, nymphs, and eggs on contact.
-Dermatologically safe to use, child and pet friendly, and dried residue shown to be effective for up to 2 weeks after treatment.
+Dermatologically safe to use, child- and pet-friendly, and dried residue shown to be effective for up to 2 weeks after treatment.

 Has a strong odor, and for intense infestation situations, use of this product becomes expensive.

-Effective, although may need re-treatment or use with other formulations to eliminate large infestations.
+May need re-treatment or use with other formulations to eliminate large infestations.
 Some purchasers had difficulties with included sprayer.